fineanmol/Hacktoberfest2024/guides/local-git-setup.md

 4. Paste Your Key
 5. In the "Title" field, enter a descriptive label (like "My Laptop" or "Work PC").
 6. Paste your key into the "Key" field.
-7. Click Add SSH key.
+7. Click the Add SSH key.

 ---

-## Configuring the gitconfig
+## Configuring the git config

 Like other applications and services, git is configurable through a dotfile.
 You'll likely find your git config in `~/.gitconfig` - but it can be managed using the `git config` command.

-Before we make our first commit, there's a few things we need to setup in the git config.
+Before we make our first commit, there are a few things we need to set up in the git config.
 We can do this by running the following commands:

 ```bash
 git config --global user.name "Your Full Name"
 git config --global user.email "youremail@example.com"
 ```

-That's all you need for now, but there's many other setting which can be tweaked here, such as setting aliases shorthands, default editor/ conflict / diff programs, enabling features, using plugins, etc. It's also possible (and sometimes preferable) to have different git configurations for different projects.
+That's all you need for now, but there are many other settings that can be tweaked here, such as setting aliases shorthands, default editor/conflict/diff programs, enabling features, using plugins, etc. It's also possible (and sometimes preferable) to have different git configurations for different projects.

 To learn about those, see the [Git Configuration](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).